ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 - Deterministic encryption: Same inputs produce same outputs, enabling certain traffic analysis
 - Length preservation: Component lengths are not hidden, potentially revealing information patterns
 - Prefix structure leakage: The hierarchical structure of URIs is preserved by design
+- SIV length configuration: Implementations MAY adjust SIVLEN for different usage bounds.
+Larger values (24 or 32 bytes) increase birthday bound resistance at the cost of ciphertext expansion.
+However, 16 bytes is generally recommended as it provides 2<sup>64</sup> collision resistance with acceptable overhead

 These trade-offs are intentional and necessary for the prefix-preserving functionality.
 Applications requiring stronger privacy guarantees should evaluate whether URICrypt's properties align with their threat model.